ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 = 2013.1231.2013 =
 * Major Release 2013 [STABLE][RELOADED] One year of testing and bug corrections!
  * Please update as soon as possible!
- * Zero Bug Major Release 2013 Reloaded Build 2015-01-16
+ * Major Release 2013 Reloaded Branche 2013 Build 2015-02-21
- * The state of art for fix big core bug since WordPress 2.5+ to date!
+ * The state of art for fix big core bug since WordPress 2.5+
  * 4 Jan 2014 3:57 100.000 Downloads!
- * Fix Missed Schedule Failed Future Posts Scheduled Virtual Cron Job Items.
+ * Fix Missed Schedule Failed Future Posts Scheduled Items.
  * Full Support and Compatibility for WordPress 2.5+ ~ 4.0+
  * Preemptive Support for WordPress 4.1-alpha
  * Compatible with WordPress, bbPress, Buddypress.